Fukushima nuclear accident cleanup: Cementing the seabed near the water intake

 On 22 February 2012, TEPCO started cementing the seabed near the plant to prevent the spread of radioactive materials into the sea.
 Some 70,000 square meters of seabed around the intake of cooling water would be covered with 60 centimeters thick cement.
 The work was expected to take 4 months time, and prevent the spread of contaminated mud and sand for at least 50 years.

 New definition of the no-entry zones introduced

-On 18 December 2011, Fukushima Governor, Yuhei Sato and representatives of 11 other municipal governments near the plant, were notified at a meeting at the city of Fukushima that the three ministers in charge of handling the crises, Yokio Edano, minister of Economy, Trade and Industry, Goshi Hosono, nuclear disaster minister, and Tatsuo Hirano, minister in charge of reconstruction of the government planned to redesign the classification of the no-entry zones around the Fukushima nuclear plant.
+On 18 December 2011, Fukushima Governor, Yuhei Sato and representatives of 11 other municipal governments near the plant, were notified at a meeting at the city of Fukushima that the three ministers in charge of handling the crises, Yokio Edano, minister of Economy, Trade and Industry, Goshi Hosono, minister of the environment, and Tatsuo Hirano, minister for reconstruction, planned to redesign the classification of the no-entry zones around the Fukushima nuclear plant.
 From 1 April 2012, a three level system would be introduced, by the Japanese government: